New Jersey State Personnel Standards

 Licensure Require Specific Field or Clinical Work?
 Bachelors in speech-language pathology/communication disorder: Document completion of a minimum of 18 semester-hour graduate credits in speech-language pathology/communication disorders, including a graduate clinical practicum.
 Bachelors not in speech-language pathology/communication disorder: Document completion of a minimum of 24 semester-hour graduate credits in speech-language pathology/communication disorders, including a graduate clinical practicum.

 Licensure Dependent on an Exam?
 A passing score on a State-approved test of comprehensive knowledge in the field of speech-language pathology.
-Currently, this test is the Praxis II Speech-language Pathology test #20330, 550.
+Currently this test is the Praxis II Speech-language Pathology test code 5331 with a passing score of 162.

 Vision Specialist